uhub/awesome-coq/README.md

 A curated list of awesome Coq frameworks, libraries and software.

 * [AbsInt/CompCert](https://github.com/AbsInt/CompCert) - The CompCert formally-verified C compiler
-* [uwdb/Cosette](https://github.com/uwdb/Cosette) - Cosette is an automated SQL solver powered by Coq and Rosette.
 * [uwplse/verdi](https://github.com/uwplse/verdi) - A framework for formally verifying distributed systems implementations in Coq
 * [UniMath/UniMath](https://github.com/UniMath/UniMath) - This coq library aims to formalize a substantial body of mathematics using the univalent point of view.
 * [jwiegley/category-theory](https://github.com/jwiegley/category-theory) - A formalization of category theory in Coq for personal study and practical work